 - modify a communal service?
 (E.g. remove a radiator on a communal heating system, re-route a communal waste pipe.)

-4. Forfeiture: leaseholders are protected until a breach is proven
+4. Forfeiture: it is little know that leaseholders are protected until a breach is proven

 6. Buying the freehold?
 Use an existing management company, (if you can)